 The economic base of Fernie, including business, manufacturing, labour and transportation.

 Politics, citizen groups and community organizations.

 The Fernie Museum actively collects and solicits new artifacts and documents on a year round basis.
-If you have object(s) that you believe would add to the Fernie Museum’s artifact and archives collections, please contact the Director-Curator at 250.423.7016, extension 2.
+If you have object(s) that you believe would add to the Fernie Museum’s artifact and archives collections, please contact the Collections Manager at 250.423.7016, extension 1.

 The Director-Curator will discuss with you the item(s) you are proposing to donate to determine if the object(s) meet the museum’s collection mandate and policies.
 If the items do not meet the museum’s requirements, museum staff may refer you to other organizations that may accept your donation.

-If you have questions, concerns, or issues, or you wish to check on the status of your proposed donation, please contact the museum’s Director-Curator by calling 250.423.7016, extension 2 or by email.
+If you have questions, concerns, or issues, or you wish to check on the status of your proposed donation, please contact the Collections Manager on 250.423.7016, extension 1 or by email.